Resonant inductive coupling: Applications

 The Tesla coil is a resonant transformer circuit used to generate very high voltages, and is able to provide much higher current than high voltage electrostatic machines such as the Van de Graaff generator.
-However, this type of system radiates most of its energy into empty space, unlike modern wireless power systems which waste very little energy.

 Resonant transformers are widely used in radio circuits as bandpass filters, and in switching power supplies.

 History

 In 1894 Nikola Tesla used resonant inductive coupling, also known as "electro-dynamic induction" to wirelessly light up phosphorescent and incandescent lamps at the 35 South Fifth Avenue laboratory, and later at the 46 E. Houston Street laboratory in New York City.
 In 1897 he patented a device called the high-voltage, resonant transformer or "Tesla coil."
 Transferring electrical energy from the primary coil to the secondary coil by resonant induction, a Tesla coil is capable of producing very high voltages at high frequency.
 The improved design allowed for the safe production and utilization of high-potential electrical currents, "without serious liability of the destruction of the apparatus itself and danger to persons approaching or handling it."

 In the early 1960s resonant inductive wireless energy transfer was used successfully in implantable medical devices including such devices as pacemakers and artificial hearts.
 While the early systems used a resonant receiver coil, later systems implemented resonant transmitter coils as well.
 These medical devices are designed for high efficiency using low power electronics while efficiently accommodating some misalignment and dynamic twisting of the coils.
 The separation between the coils in implantable applications is commonly less than 20 cm.
 Today resonant inductive energy transfer is regularly used for providing electric power in many commercially available medical implantable devices.

 Wireless electric energy transfer for experimentally powering electric automobiles and buses is a higher power application (>10 kW) of resonant inductive energy transfer.
 High power levels are required for rapid recharging and high energy transfer efficiency is required both for operational economy and to avoid negative environmental impact of the system.
 An experimental electrified roadway test track built circa 1990 achieved just above 60% energy efficiency while recharging the battery of a prototype bus at a specially equipped bus stop.
 The bus could be outfitted with a retractable receiving coil for greater coil clearance when moving.
 The gap between the transmit and receive coils was designed to be less than 10 cm when powered.
 In addition to buses the use of wireless transfer has been investigated for recharging electric automobiles in parking spots and garages as well.

 Some of these wireless resonant inductive devices operate at low milliwatt power levels and are battery powered.
 Others operate at higher kilowatt power levels.
 Current implantable medical and road electrification device designs achieve more than 75% transfer efficiency at an operating distance between the transmit and receive coils of less than 10 cm.